 What is a “standard drink?”
 The type of alcohol you drink does not matter, it’s the alcohol content and amount that effects your Blood Alcohol Content (BAC) the amount of alcohol that is absorbed into your blood stream. * The body can process 1 standard drink in an hour.
 Things to keep in mind when drinking: The […]

-April 2014 – Help by raising your awareness!
+Help by raising your awareness!
 Did you know that in Lane County the average youth reports having their first drink at 12 years old?
 Did you know that teens care more about what their parents think than what their peers think – even when it might not seem that way?
-Did you […]
+Did you know that youth […]